 So I was writing down a list of places people kept asking me about and I realised that I hadn’t wrote a blog post on Amsterdam.
 A city I have went to visit twice and cannot wait to return too.
 It’s so much more than naked women and people smoking in cafes.
 I fell in love with it when I went.
 When you arrive you can get a train that goes directly to Amsterdam Central station which is smack bang in the middle of the city.
 The train cost us only €7 each so it’s quite cheap.

 We walked to our hotel as it was only about ten minutes.
 We stayed in a hotel called Room Mate Aitana which was so quirky.
 Two flights that day were cancelled so we arrived quite late.
 So we changed in the hotel and headed out for dinner straight away.

 First thing first…..You NEED to rent bikes.
-I wish we had of done it on the first day.
-You can rent them from Yellow Bikes Amsterdam.
+There is a rental place right across from the hotel.
+You can rent them from Amsterdam Bike Rent.
+I personally think it’s the best, easiest and quickest way to see the city.
 You can do tours with them however we chose to explore on our own which is a much better idea.
-I think you find more hidden gems that way 😉 Be warned that drink and cycling is extremely dangerous.
-There are SO MANY other bikes in Amsterdam and don’t even start me on the cars, buses etc. I nearly died at least twice.
+I think you find more hidden gems that way 😉 There are SO MANY other bikes in Amsterdam so be prepared for this.

 Places I recommend